The Cultural Pandemic

 My wife, on the other hand, works for an electricity public utility wholesaler and had recently been promoted to a job where she teleworked two workdays a week.

 After we married last year, decided to buy a new home with his and her offices.
 So now we can work independent of each other without any interference.
 Offices have a PC and a laptop, and ergonomic adjustable desks.
-And if we need privacy or not broadcast our voices, we always shot the door.
+And if we need privacy or not broadcast our voices, we always shut the door.

 Unlike many of her coworkers, my wife and I don’t kids and they moved on to create their own families.
 So now we don’t any kids underfoot.